Commission on Security and Cooperation in Europe

 The US Helsinki Commission at a hearing about Baltic Sea security in July 2019.

 Congressman Robert Aderholt during a Commission meeting in October 2019.

-The Commission on Security and Cooperation in Europe (CSCE), also known as the U.S. Helsinki Commission, is an independent U.S. government agency created by Congress in 1975 to monitor and encourage compliance with the Helsinki Final Act and other Organization for Security and Co-operation in Europe (OSCE) commitments.
-It was initiated by House representative Millicent Fenwick and established in 1975 pursuant to Public Law No. 94-304 and is based at the Ford House Office Building.
+The Commission on Security and Cooperation in Europe (CSCE), also known as the U.S. Helsinki Commission, is an independent U.S. government commission created by Congress in 1976.
+The commission was established to monitor and encourage compliance with the Helsinki Final Act, an agreement between the United States, Canada, Russia and all of Europe except Albania.
+It was later institutionalized as the Organization for Security and Cooperation in Europe (OSCE) in 1995.
+Representative Millicent Fenwick was a fierce advocator of the commission and advocated for a U.S. body to promote compliance with the commitments of the Helsinki Final Act, alongside Senator Clifford Case.
+The commission was signed into law by President Ford in 1976.